jdcloudcom/en/mktcontent/产品/product/fundesc/Product_Fundesc_25.md

 		"funcContent":[
 			{
 				"funcName":"",
-				"funcTitle":"All functions of Digivoice Big Data are opened in API package, which is convenient for users to call and provide users with interfaced data services", "funcP":"All the function points of Digivoice will be packaged into API for users to call conveniently, providing users with interfaced data services.
+				"funcTitle":"All features of Digivoice Big Data are opened in API package, which is convenient for users to call and provide users with interfaced data services", "funcP":"All the feature points of Digivoice will be packaged into API for users to call conveniently, providing users with interfaced data services.
 It is convenient for users to customize their own service systems to create an open ecosystem jointly."
 			}
 		]
 	}